 Following the PhD Defense:

 - Final grade reports must be completed for all courses in progress when you complete the PhD and deposit the dissertation at a time that is not at the conclusion of a semester.
-In this instance, see the SoP Graduate Coordinator for the appropriate forms.
+In this instance, see the GPC for the appropriate forms.

 II.
 Material Submissions

-- A bound copy of the Final Thesis
+- If your advisor requires it, please provide them a bound copy of the Final Thesis.